 5 FACTOR CHECKLIST TO GO THROUGH WHILE DESIGNING YOUR LOGO

-your logo should always be in sync with your business.
+Your logo should always be in sync with your business.
 If your business is about dresses, it’s elements should communicate the same.
 Your logo is the symbol that the public will recognize.
-One of the main motives behind creating a logo for your business is to structure a relationship with customers and gain their consideration.
+One of the main motives behind creating it for your business is to structure a relationship with customers and gain their consideration.
 And this advantage is obtainable only when you design a logo with more than 70% relevancy so that people identify your logo along with your business.
 This also helps to build a brand for your business.
 As users tend to remember images and symbols more than content, a logo serves to reach out more to customers.
-The logo should resemble your products to increase business.
+It should resemble your products to increase business.
 Thus, the better the designs work together, the higher the value of the logo.

 SEE-THROUGH THE CUSTOMER’S EYES– Users of your products are always the priority concern for your business.
 You are building a business to gain traffic and earn revenue, and both come about via your targeted audience.
-Since your business logo will be the face of your business, when designing a logo, you need to consider your audience’s perspective along with your taste.
-Thus, your target audience must be able to relate wilt your logo to make your business memorable for them.
+Since your business logo will be the face of your business, when designing, you need to consider your audience’s perspective along with your taste.
+Thus, your target audience must be able to relate to it to make your business memorable for them.
 This is primarily why kids’ cartoon channels have a playful and funnier looking logo just to attract a child’s attention.
 For the same reasons, on the other hand, a finance company cannot have a funky looking logo.